 Because some individuals will not seek healthcare treatment unless they need urgent medical attention or they are at a higher risk for complications from COVID-19, some cases of COVID-19 will not qualify as a serious health condition simply because the employees will not have visited a doctor/healthcare provider for any treatment.

-Employers must also consider the provisions of the effective April 1, 2020, which provides paid Emergency FMLA for an individual employed by the employer for at least 30 days (before the first day of leave) may take up to 12 weeks of job-protected leave to allow an employee, who is unable to work or telework, to care for the employee’s child (under 18 years of age) if the child’s school or place of care is closed or the childcare provider is unavailable due to a public health emergency.
+Employers must also consider the provisions of the Families First Coronavirus Response Act effective April 1, 2020, which provides paid Emergency FMLA for an individual employed by the employer for at least 30 days (before the first day of leave) may take up to 12 weeks of job-protected leave to allow an employee, who is unable to work or telework, to care for the employee’s child (under 18 years of age) if the child’s school or place of care is closed or the childcare provider is unavailable due to a public health emergency.

 Employers should also evaluate any applicable leave policies within their handbooks to ensure they do not contain different or additional requirements or provisions.

+What is the effective date of the Families First Coronavirus Response Act (FFCRA), which includes the Emergency Paid Sick Leave Act and the Emergency Family and Medical Leave Expansion Act?

+The FFCRA’s paid leave provisions are effective on April 1, 2020, and apply to leave taken between April 1, 2020, and December 31, 2020.
+For more information on the FFFCRA employment provisions see the Families First Coronavirus is Now Law article on the KLC COVID-19 Resources Page.

 Is an employer’s knowledge that an employee has COVID-19, subject to HIPAA’s privacy restrictions?

 Not usually, unless the employer acquired the information in its role as the administrator of the health insurance plan.
 Because most employers will learn of a COVID-19 diagnosis from the employee or his or her family, the Health Insurance Portability and Accountability Act (HIPAA) usually will not be implicated.